overview

 Header Photo

-Djuna Books was located in the West 10th Street-facing storefront space at the rear of this building (currently hidden by a green construction wall).
-Credit: Amanda Davis/NYC LGBT Historic Sites Project, 2022.
+Djuna Books was located in the storefront at center.
+Credit: Amanda Davis/NYC LGBT Historic Sites Project, 2024.

 History